infolock/GifCreatorApp/README.md

 -  Record a 1-2 minute video and post it on youtube.
 You will submit the link to this video in a file along with a link to your repository (preferably github).

 > This was created using the <a href="https://github.com/sahat/hackathon-starter/">Hackaton Starter</a>.

+## Background
+Built with nodejs as the server, ReactJS as the framework, Jade as the initial view.
+The rest is just using the GifLayer API, underscorejs and jquery.